SimWangArizona/SimWangArizona.github.io/_pages/about.md

 ## 🎓 _About Me_
 I am currently a second-year Ph.D. student in <a href="https://ece.engineering.arizona.edu/" target="_blank">Electrical and Computer Engineering</a> at the
-<a href="https://www.arizona.edu/" target="_blank">University of Arizona</a>,
+<a href="https://www.arizona.edu/" target="_blank">University of Arizona</a>, advised by
-where I am advised by
 <a href="https://sites.google.com/view/huanrui-yang" target="_blank">Dr. Huanrui Yang</a>.
-Before joining UA, I earned my M.S. from
+Prior to joining UA, I earned my M.S. from
-<a href="https://www.ucas.edu.cn/" target="_blank">University of Chinese Academy of Sciences</a> in 2024, and my B.E. from <a href="https://www.bjfu.edu.cn/" target="_blank">Beijing Forestry University </a> in 2021.
+<a href="https://www.ucas.edu.cn/" target="_blank">University of Chinese Academy of Sciences</a> in 2024 and my B.E. from <a href="https://www.bjfu.edu.cn/" target="_blank">Beijing Forestry University </a> in 2021.

+📝 My research focuses on **Efficient AI**, with a focus on efficient deployment and adaptation of LLMs.

+🤝 **Looking for collaborations ！Feel free to reach out via email at any time.**